MarkusWandel/battery-tester/doc/manual.md

 The divisor of 403.3 was experimentally determined to give the best accuracy.
 The conversion is done like this to make integer arithmetic work.
 Doing "10*adc/4033" takes care of the decimal place, and adding half the divisor takes care of rounding, only that wouldn't be an integer, so I multiply by 10 again just so the rounding addend is an integer.
 Multiplying by 2 would have been sufficient, but this is more readable.

-This was "calibrated" by not yet connecting one of the 22 ohm load resistors, and connecting a potentiometer between ground, +5V and the positive battery terminal.
+This was calibrated by not yet connecting one of the 22 ohm load resistors, and connecting a potentiometer between ground, +5V and the positive battery terminal.
 This allowed me to dial in various voltages and observe the millivolt variable continously (via a print loop to the serial monitor).

 In practice, checking battery voltage with a multimeter and comparing to the voltage shown on the device (with two decimal places) I find the accuracy to be within +/- 1%.
 ### Electrical and A/D Converter Noise
 The main method to deal with this is to simply read each voltage 1000 times and average.
 The 1000 readings are interleaved between channels to space the readings out evenly over most of a second.
-It was not determined whether this (having the A/D converter input constantly switching channels) is, in fact, less noisy than doing each batch of 1000 reads separately.
+It was not verified whether this (having the A/D converter input constantly switching channels) is, in fact, less noisy than doing each batch of 1000 reads separately.

 The analog reference voltage needed the 10 microfarad filter capacitor in my breadboard test.
 I didn't try whether it was still necessary in the final construction with much better ground and shorter interconnects.
 ### Fixed-Point Arithmetic